j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 those sprawling instances which it explains,

 purports to explain  *...I will put*
-*you in a cleft of rock and cover you*
+*you in a cleft of rock...*

 The theme is an ascetic one,
 of growing thinner to thicken Reality.

-It says the more precipituous foothold yields a greater view.
+It says the more precipituous foothold
+yields a greater view.
 It says,

 perspective requires that we cannot touch.
 Death's wormhole zero is the garden gate.

 ⁕  ⁕  ⁕

 Knowledge requires mercy we cannot bear
 to give.
-Love grants forgetfulness.
+Love offers us forgetfulness.

 Only those living idiots, the lambs,
 Alzheimers patients, or heedless children